Have you ever encountered inconsistent branding?

 Your brand is one of the most important things in your company; it is how the world identifies you.
 While branding isn’t just about your logo, it still plays a key part in helping people easily recall your brand.
 You should always be protecting and monitoring the use of your logo and branding elements.
 It’s when things aren’t unified and consistent that branding efforts can start to fall apart.

 Create a Brand Guide with all your identity kits (assets) in a place readily available to any employees that may need it.
 You’ll need this when you use a marketing agency, designer, or send things to a printer.
 All the files they will ask for in relation to your brand will be in this folder.

 A Usage Guideline

 This guideline contains all of the basic information about your branding that you and your employees can keep at their desks as a quick reference guide.
 More in-depth pieces such as a whole branding/identity manual can be created that covers much more in depth uses.
-Below is the Vivid Image Guideline Sheet.
 It gives examples of how the different versions of our logo look as well as states the font name, where to download it, and how to achieve our colors.
+Below is an example of logo dos and don’ts.

 This is a folder located in a central location that contains all of your logo files, font files, and any secondary elements used in your marketing.